Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Chef Notes + Tips

-- Use a butter knife to help move the ingredients around once the brine is in the jar and the beets.
+- Use a butter knife to help move the ingredients around once the brine and the beets are in the jar.

-- For best flavor results, wait at least 24 hours before eating the pickled beets.
-The longer you wait, the more intense in flavor they will get.
+- Wait 24 hours before eating the pickled beets for the best flavor results.
+The longer you wait, the more intense the flavor they will get.

 - Make sure your jars are completely clean and sterilized before using them.